fmi/rust-projects/projects_2021.md

 https://user-images.githubusercontent.com/124255/156929615-f714be53-53b2-4ae4-8b72-5575782d30c9.mp4

-> Words are comming from the left side of the screen and go to the right.
+> Words are coming from the left side of the screen and go to the right.
 The player should write the incoming words without typo and earn points.
 If you leave a word to get to the right side of the screen you lose 1 life.
-If you lose all of your lifes -> Game Over :/.
+If you lose all of your lives -> Game Over :/.
 The question is how far can you get and how much points you can earn? :)